moopoint/device-location-visualizer/README.md

 # device_location_visualizer
-Simple location visualizer built with an esp8266 and a MicroOLED
+Simple location visualizer built with a Wemos D1 mini (esp8266) and a MicroOLED shield